gama-platform/gama-platform.github.io/wiki/Statements.md

   * `as` (species): an expression that evaluates to a species
   * `emotion` (546706): The emotion needed to do the perception
   * `in` (any type in [float, geometry]): a float or a geometry.
 If it is a float, it's a radius of a detection area.
 If it is a geometry, it is the area of detection of others species.
+  * `parallel` (any type in [boolean, int]): setting this facet to 'true' will allow 'perceive' to use concurrency with a parallel_bdi architecture; setting it to an integer will set the threshold under which they will be run sequentially (the default is initially 20, but can be fixed in the preferences).
+This facet is true by default.
   * `threshold` (float): Threshold linked to the emotion.
   * `when` (boolean): a boolean to tell when does the perceive is active